BrockDSL/BrockPsych_Python_Collaboration_2021/README.md

 ----

-### Session 4: Machine Learning with Python
+### Session 4: Using Python to create Psychology experiments

-**To be announced (online via [Zoom](https://us02web.zoom.us/j/81973732112?pwd=Tm8rcFh3S2pWSXFtcFlrc1FRclhiUT09))** In the fourth and final session we will bring together everything we have learning into an investigation of machine learning and artificial intelligence.
-We'll build a model that will allow us to make sure predictions about our data and to draw some generalizations about the trends we find in it.
-We will explore how to use Python's Psychopy library to create a psychology experiment
-[Info on Psychopy](https://www.psychopy.org/)
+**To be announced (online via [Zoom](https://us02web.zoom.us/j/81973732112?pwd=Tm8rcFh3S2pWSXFtcFlrc1FRclhiUT09))** In the fourth and final session we will explore how to use Python's Psychopy library to create a psychology experiment [Info on Psychopy](https://www.psychopy.org/)

 [![Open In Colab]